owncloud/ocis/services/eventhistory/README.md

-# Eventhistory service
+# Eventhistory Service

-The `eventhistory` consumes all events from the configured event systems, stores them and allows to retrieve them via an eventid
+The `eventhistory` consumes all events from the configured event system like NATS, stores them and allows other services to retrieve them via an eventid.

+## Prerequisites

+Running the eventhistory service without an event sytem like NATS is not possible.

 ## Consuming

 The `eventhistory` services consumes all events from the configured event sytem.
-Running it without an event sytem is not possible.

 ## Storing

-The `eventhistory` stores each consumed event in the configured store.
-Possible stores are ? and ? but not ?.
+The `eventhistory` service stores each consumed event via the configured store in `EVENTHISTORY_STORE_TYPE`.
+Possible stores are:
+  -   `mem`: Basic in-memory store and the default.
+  -   `ocmem`: Advanced in-memory store allowing max size.
+  -   `redis`: Stores data in a configured redis cluster.
+  -   `etcd`: Stores data in a configured etcd cluster.
+  -   `nats-js`: Stores data using key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
+  -   `noop`: Stores nothing.
+Useful for testing.
+Not recommended in productive enviroments.

+1. Note that in-memory stores are by nature not reboot persistent.
+2. Though usually not necessary, a database name and a database table can be configured for event stores if the event store supports this.
+Generally not applicapable for stores of type `in-memory`.
+These settings are blank by default which means that the standard settings of the configured store applies.
+3. Events stay in the store for 2 weeks by default.
+Use `EVENTHISTORY_RECORD_EXPIRY` to adjust this value.

 ## Retrieving

 Other services can call the `eventhistory` service via a grpc call to retrieve events.
-The request must contain the eventid that should be retrieved
+The request must contain the eventid that should be retrieved.